-Performance Management: Benefits and Concerns
+Performance Management for any Application: Benefits and Concerns

 Sections of This Topic Include

 1. PM focuses on results, rather than behaviors and activities